sashagusev/TWAS/index.md

 layout: default
 ---

-## (imputed) Transcriptome-Wide Association Study
+## Transcriptome-Wide Association Study (via imputation)

-**Due to large size, all code and datasets can be downloaded at [https://data.broadinstitute.org/alkesgroup/TWAS](https://data.broadinstitute.org/alkesgroup/TWAS)**

-This page provides the documentation and data for estimating association statistics between gene expression and disease using using summary-level GWAS data.
-We provide precomputed gene expression statistics from three studies to facilitate analysis.
-Please refer to the following manuscripts:
+This page provides the documentation and data for estimating association statistics between gene expression and phenotypes from summary-level GWAS data.
+We provide precomputed gene expression weights from three studies to facilitate analysis.
+Please refer to the following manuscripts for details:

 | Gusev et al. "Integrative approaches for large-scale transcriptome-wide association studies"  2016 *Nature Genetics*